This is my review of the Lloyds Choice Rewards credit cards.

 It is NOT the most generous MasterCard or Visa cashback card on the market.
 My default comparison card is the AA Fuel Saver Credit Card.
 The AA card is free in the first year and offers 0.5% cashback on all spending, 2%-4% cashback on fuel purchases and – in year one – free AA breakdown cover.
 The representative APR is 22.4% variable.
-This beats the Lloyds Choice MasterCard by a long way.
+Another good option is the ASDA Cashback Credit Card which is free for life and offers 0.5% cashback.
+The representative APR is 19.9% variable.
+These beat the Lloyds Choice MasterCard by a long way.

 Remember that the Lloyds Choice cards have an FX fee of almost 3% for foreign currency transactions.
 You may want to consider getting a separate card to use abroad which charges no foreign exchange fees.
 I recommend the Lloyds Avios Rewards card which also earns Avios points – even on your 0% FX transactions!
 It comes with a 4,500 Avios sign-up bonus if I refer you.
 My review of the Lloyds Avios Rewards card is here.

 How does this compare to a cashback credit card?